 The mechanism of spindle assembly checkpoint signaling

 When cells divide, they need to pass on copies of the genetic information to both daughter cells.
 This step is controlled by a signaling pathway called the spindle assembly checkpoint.
-The checkpoint detects chromosomes that are not properly attached to the mitotic spindle and therefore are at risk to be missegregated in anaphase.
-If wrongly attached chromosomes are detected, the checkpoint delays anaphase until the error has been corrected.
-Although it is clear, which proteins play a role, it is far from clear how the signaling network is constructed.
+If the checkpoint fails, cells can become aneuploid, i.e., have the wrong number of chromosomes, which is a condition associated with cancer.
+We study how the checkpoint signaling network is constructed and which features allow it to work reliably.

-How are protein levels and noise kept within an acceptable range?
+How do cells keep protein levels and noise within an acceptable range?

-Cells are confronted with the inherent problem that biochemical reactions are stochastic events.
-A reaction occurs when two molecules run into each other.
-If many copies are present, this happens frequently and is not a problem.
+Biochemical reactions inside cells are fundamentally stochastic, i.e. a reaction occurs when two molecules encounter each other.
+If molecules are present in many copies, this happens frequently.
 However, in reactions that involve genomic DNA (1 or 2 copies per cell) or mRNA (often only a few copies per cell), this causes considerable variability and results in fluctuations of mRNA and protein abundance (called 'noise').
-We know that the spindle assembly checkpoint needs both precise relative levels between its proteins and low protein variability.
-Yet, the mRNAs coding for checkpoint proteins are present at only 4 - 9 copies per cell.
-We want to know how cells nevertheless keep noise in check and make sure that precise protein levels are reached.
+We want to know how cells keep noise in check and produce just the right amount of a given protein.
+We study this in the context of the spindle assembly checkpoint, where we know that precise protein concentrations are important for proper function.

-How are multiple cellular processes coordinated with each other?
+How are cellular processes appropriately timed and coordinated with each other?

 The separation of the chromosomes in anaphase is one of the most dramatic events of the cell cycle.
 The separation is irreversible and therefore needs to be highly accurate and tightly coordinated with mitotic exit.
 We combine perturbation experiments, live cell imaging and computational modeling to understand how this high degree of coordination is achieved.
-We want to find general principles that allow cells to achieve extreme accuracy of highly dynamic processes.
+We want to find general principles that allow cells to execute highly dynamic processes with great accuracy.

 Stefan Legewie, Alex Anyaegbunam / IMB, Mainz, Germany / computational modeling / regulation of anaphase